-We’re pleased to welcome rt Health who will soon merge with HCF later this year.
+We’re pleased to welcome rt Health who are now part of HCF Group.

 HCF and rt Health have entered into a Merger Implementation Deed and submitted an application to the Australian Prudential Regulation Authority (APRA) to approve the merger.
 APRA is the government prudential body responsible for all private health insurers.

 We look forward to working with rt Health and welcoming their members.
 Once merged with HCF, the rt brand and services will continue as normal and rt members should expect the same levels of care and support as well as access to valuable new benefits over time.

 Some of the reasons rt health have chosen to merge with HCF